Face, Mid-face, Cheek, Eyelid and Orbit Anatomy

 - When traced inwards and outwards, the LPS aponeurosis forms ‘horns’ called medial and lateral horns.
 The lateral horn runs through the lacrimal gland, dividing it into 2 lobes - the palpebral lobe and the orbital lobe.
 Having done this, it goes on to attach to the lateral retinaculum located at the lateral orbital tubercle.
 On the other hand, the medial horn has a more direct course and is fixed to the posterior lacrimal crest.

-- The aponeurosis eventually reaches the border of the superior tarsal plate having fused originally with the orbital septum.
+- The aponeurosis eventually reaches the border of the superior tarsal plate having fused initially with the orbital septum.
 At the bottom end of this fusion, a small part of the aponeurosis attaches to the lower aspect of the anterior part of the tarsal plate.
 One part of this fusion extends forwards to insert into the pretarsal orbicularis oculi muscle and skin, resulting in the formation of the skin crease in the upper eyelid.

 - There are a number of different fat pads that are present within and around the eyelid.
 One layer of fat called the pre-aponeurotic fat is found right behind the orbital septum and in front of the levator aponeurosis.
 Also within the upper eyelid are two more areas that contain fat pads that are centrally and medially (towards the nose) located.
 The medial fat pad is pale yellow in colour and lies in front of the levator aponeurosis.

 - On the other hand, the central pad of fat is broader and yellow in colour.
 As it travels outwards, it wraps around the inner aspect of the lacrimal gland.
 The lacrimal gland can be clearly seen and differentiated from this fat by its pink colour and lobulated structure.
-The lacrimal gland is positioned just posterior to the orbital margin but might possibly prolapse slightly making it more prominent when the eye is examined.
+The lacrimal gland is positioned just posterior to the orbital margin but may possibly prolapse slightly making it more prominent when the eye is examined.

 - While the above described the fat pads within the upper eyelid, the lower eyelid fat pads are slightly different in structure.
 The inferior oblique muscle separates the central fat pad from the dinner medial fat pad.
 There is a small amount of fat that lies in front of the inferior oblique muscle as well.
 The inferior oblique muscle originates from a small indentation in the lower border of the orbital floor, moving behind the orbital margin and at the upper aspect of the nasal lacrimal canal.
 It passes underneath the inferior rectus muscle and through the Tenon capsule, ultimately inserting at the point close to the macula of the eye.
 This rather winding course of the inferior oblique muscle makes it vulnerable to injury during this section of the fat pads around the eyelid and eye.